translate/pootle/docs/features/searching.rst

 Searching in Pootle
 ===================

-Pootle provides a searching functionality that allows translators and reviewers to search through translations for some text.
+Pootle provides search functionality that allows translators and reviewers to search through translations for some text.
 The search box is shown close to the top of the page.
 Searching can be used to find specific things you want to work on, see how issues were solved before, or to verify consistency in your translations.

 Search results are up to date, and will reflect the current translations in